hdekjsne/frontend-project-46/README.md

 #### stylish (default)
 `gendiff -f stylish` or just `gendiff` with no specified format-option.

-In this mode gendiff bulds a json-like string, in which all the changed keys are represented with '+' and '-' signs.
+In this mode gendiff builds a json-like string, in which all the changed keys are represented with '+' and '-' signs.
 `+ key: value` - added.
 `- key: value` - removed.
 `- key: old-value\n+ key: new-value` - changed.